openEDI/documentation/US_Wave.md

 This is the highest resolution publicly available long-term wave hindcast dataset that – when complete – will cover the entire U.S. Exclusive Economic Zone (EEZ).
-As such, the dataset could also be of value to any company with marine operations inside the U.S. EEZ.
-Specifically, the data can be used to investigate the historical record of wave statistics at any U.S. site.
-This level of detail could be of interest to the Oil and Gas industry for offshore platform engineering, to the offshore wind industry for turbine and array design, to offshore aquaculture production and blue economy development, to coastal communities for extreme hazards mitigation, to global shipping companies and fisherman for a better understanding of weather windows and seasonal wave climate patterns at a spatial resolution that does not exist elsewhere.
+The data can be used to investigate the historical record of wave statistics at any U.S. site.
+As such, the dataset could also be of value to any entity with marine operations inside the U.S. EEZ.

 A technical summary of the dataset is as follows: